What is Fractionated Coconut Oil? And Why You Should Use it

 As a moisturizer.
 Fractionated coconut oil can be used as a stand-alone moisturizer.
 Using your hands, rub a small amount thoroughly into the skin, and let it absorb.
 It’s non-comedogenic, which means it won’t clog the pores--so it’s perfect to use in tandem with your other favorite beauty products like hyaluronic acid serum.

-To enhance your conditioner.
-To give your hair conditioner an added moisturizing oomph, add a few drops into your conditioner.
+- To enhance your conditioner.
+To give your hair conditioner an added moisturizing oomph, add a few drops to your conditioner.
 Rinse as usual.

-As a carrier oil.
+- As a carrier of oil.
 Interested in combining fractionated coconut oil with essential oils as a carrier oil?
 Place a small amount of oil in a small, nonporous bowl, Add a few drops of the essential oil, and use a spatula or spoon to blend.
 Looking for essential oils?
-Find them here.
+Find artnaturals essential oils here.

 The Final Word on Fractionated Coconut Oil